 “A righteous man falls seven times and rises again.”

+This verse just might define my life more than any other.
 And I don’t mean the righteous part; I mean the falling down repeatedly part.

 The only verse that could possibly be more fitting for me is Romans 5:20, “Where sin increased, grace abounded all the more.”